Discount Agents: Everything You Need to Know to Do It Right

 By

-But, before you go this route, there are a few things you should know.
-In this article, we’ll discuss what discount agents are and how they can save you money.
-We’ll also give you some pros and cons to consider, as well.
+But, before you go this route, you should know a few things.
+In this article, we’ll discuss what discount agents are and how they can save or cost you money.
+We’ll also give you some pros and cons to consider.

 What Is a Discount Real Estate Agent?